Millions of pounds worth of heating grants and Warm Home Discounts go unclaimed every year – simply because families aren’t aware they exist.

 Warm Home Discount – £130 off your energy bills

 If you struggle to pay your energy bills, you may qualify for a £130 annual discount from your energy company via the Warm Home Discount Scheme.
-Many people think that this only applies to pensioners but that’s not the case – energy companies have an obligation to provide this discount to ‘vulnerable groups’ as well as the elderly.
+Many people think that this only applies to pensioners but that’s not the case – energy companies have an obligation to provide this discount to ‘vulnerable groups’ as well as the elderly, and I think it would be nice if they could give a discount to the centers like the nursing home Worcester that usually buy from them.

 You may be eligible for the discount if you are on certain benefits and struggle to pay your energy bills, especially if you have young children.
 However the rules vary for each energy company – see here for the different eligibility criteria.